 The Complete Confectioner, Pastry Cook, and Baker (1864)

 Place several alternate layers of Savoy Biscuit and bitter almond Macaroons in a handsome glass bowl, or dish, and saturate them with the best Madeira wine; cover the surface of the top layer with any kind of jelly, jam, or marmalade (red currant jelly is generally preferred);

 Then take the whites of four eggs, half a pound of pulverized loaf sugar, the juice of one sound lemon, a little rose water, and one pint of cream; whisk all to a froth, and put lightly into the bowl, in the shape of a cone; and ornament according to fancy, with colored sugars.

 The Great Western Cook Book (1857)

-Take a deep, glass dish, lay the bottom closely with slices of cold pound cake, or sponge cake, either will do, then pour on a quart of wine, fill the top with rich float or whip; ornament with preserves, cut in delicate bits.
+Take a deep, glass dish, lay the bottom closely with slices of cold pound cake, or sponge cake, either will do, then pour on a quart of wine, fill the top with rich whipped cream; ornament with preserves, cut in delicate bits.